-Olumuyiwa Adeniyi had big dreams in 2015 when he started his breadmaking business in Lagos.
+Olumuyiwa Adeniyi had big dreams when he started his breadmaking venture in Lagos back in 2015.

-In four years, Polad Confectionaries had grown to 41 staff and was distributing bread to no fewer than 83 resellers.
-The Covid-19 pandemic of 2020 caused a lull in his business’ steady growth.
-Demand for his bread reduced, distribution was a challenge, and many staff couldn’t make it to work due to the lockdowns announced by the Nigerian government.
-Getting back to pre-pandemic levels was tough as the prices of input materials for breadmaking shot up.
+In four years, Polad Confectionaries had grown to 41 staff and was serving no fewer than 83 resellers.
+The Covid-19 pandemic of 2020 disrupted the steady growth of his business.
+Demand for his bread dwindled, distribution became challenging, and many staff members were unable to work due to government-imposed lockdowns.
+Getting back to pre-pandemic levels was tough as the costs of raw materials for breadmaking skyrocketed.
 “Things were never the same again.
 When everybody returned and resumed, the prices just kept going up,” he said.
 “We could understand that; because of course, there were economic issues all over the world, not just Nigeria alone.
 Everyone was affected by Covid and Nigeria as an importing country, we don't produce much.”

-He didn’t give up but chose to downsize to 23 staff by the end of 2020 and 15 in 2021, hoping he could run the business back to profitability.
-The year 2022 brought its unique problem – Russia invaded Ukraine and threw up new challenges for the bread business in Nigeria.
-Russia’s bombing and blockade cut off wheat exports from Ukraine, the world’s fifth largest commodity exporter, according to the Food and Agriculture Organisation (FAO) of the United Nations.
-The sanctions imposed on Russia by western countries further caused wheat, fuel, and fertilizer prices to soar.
-Together, Ukraine and Russia account for more than a quarter of global wheat exports.
-As the price of wheat increased, so did that of flour which is made of wheat.
-“On a weekly basis, flour just kept going up – N500, 1,000, 1,500 – like that,” Mr. Adeniyi lamented, about the naira increase in the price of a bag of flour in 2022.
+Adeniyi chose not to surrender but instead downsized his staff to 23 by the end of 2020 and further reduced it to 15 in 2021, hoping to steer the business back to profitability.
+In 2022, a new obstacle emerged as Russia's invasion of Ukraine presented fresh challenges for the Nigerian bread industry.
+Russia’s military action and blockade cut off wheat exports from Ukraine, the world’s fifth largest exporter of the commodity, according to the Food and Agriculture Organisation (FAO) of the United Nations.
+Additionally, Western sanctions on Russia drove up prices for wheat, fuel, and fertilizer.
+Together, Ukraine and Russia accounted for more than a quarter of global wheat exports.
+As the cost of wheat surged, so did the price of flour, a key ingredient in bread production.
+“On a weekly basis, flour just kept going up – N500, N1,000, N1,500 – like that,” lamented Mr. Adeniyi.
 “When I started the business, flour was 10,400.
 When I stopped, flour was 27,000.
 And I'm like, in less than five years?”

 Bakers Want 15% Levy on Wheat Importation Scrapped